deanishe/alfred-workflow/docs/user-manual/text-encoding.rst

     >>> data == fsdata
     False

-As a result of this Python quirk (Python 3 is no better in this regard), it's important to ensure that all input is normalised in the same way or, for example, a user-provided query may not match a filename that it should.
+As a result of this Python quirk (Python 3 is alas no better in this regard), it's important to ensure that all input is normalised in the same way or, for example, a user-provided query may not match a filename that it should.